 - One vague sentence at the beginning...

 - ... a fully working system at the end

 - Understanding and modeling the reality

 - Organizing the acquired information

 - Balancing the identified requirements

 - Creating a suitable database schema

-• Who are stakeholders?
+- Who are stakeholders?

-- Stakeholder is any person which is relevant for your application - E.g. application user, investor, owner, domain expert, etc.
+- Stakeholder is any person who is relevant for our application

+- E.g. users, investors, owners, domain experts, etc.